A5ho9999/AlectaBot/README.md

-# AlectaBot
+# GTarcadeDiscordBot
-For the GTarcade Discord Bot Alecta
+For the GTarcade Discord Bot